Package insert / product label

 Methimazole, USP (1-methylimidazole-2-thiol) is a white, crystalline substance that is freely soluble in water.
 It differs chemically from the drugs of the thiouracil series primarily because it has a 5- instead of a 6-membered ring.

-Each tablet also contains lactose monohydrate, magnesium stearate, potato starch and talc.
+Each tablet also contains lactose monohydrate, magnesium stearate, and pregelatinized maize starch.

 The molecular weight is 114.16, and the molecular formula is C4H6N2S.
 The structural formula is as follows: